 Once your children are in school full time, you might need to make the work vs. pay-for-child-care decision all over again.
 Having a child in school frees up a caregiving parent to work at least part time and can free up some money as well, since there are fewer hours between school and the evening when your child needs paid supervision if you’re at work.

 Those two changes can ease the financial stress you’ve experienced in the baby and toddler stages.
 If you’re committed to full-time parenting for the long haul, the financial pressures don’t change when your kids enter kindergarten, though.
 In either case, you’ll still want to be saving aggressively for retirement and college.

 The emotional aspects of parenting shift yet again at this stage.

 “When your child goes to school, you shed tears as you reflect on their budding independence.
 However, you also breathe a sigh of relief as you welcome the opportunity to reclaim your time,” Rochester said.
 (Related: What high schoolers need to know about college aid)

 “Then comes homework, the bane of every parent's existence.
 In this phase, you begin to feel like an octopus as you juggle the demands of home, work, school, after-school activities, and that dreaded homework,” she said.

 For Rochester, having school-aged children coincided with caring for an aging parent.
 She’s not alone.
-One out of every 10 American parents is also taking care of an adult, according of the Pew Research Center.
+More than half of Americans in their 40s are “sandwiched” between an aging parent and their own children, according of the Pew Research Center.
 She took care of her aging father for three years before his death in 2013.

 “This, by far, was the most stressful time of my life.
 The needs of a school-aged child and an aging parent are so completely disparate that there is no way to successfully multitask and you sometimes feel as if you will lose your mind,” Rochester said.
 (Related: Millennials enter the sandwich generation)